YogurtTheHorse/highscores/readme.md

 You can see last N scores by making GET request to https://lb.yogurtthehor.se/api/v1/scores/LB_ID/N. For example, you can see this page: https://lb.yogurtthehor.se/api/v1/scores/9

-It would return object with simillar structure:
+It would return object with similar structure:
 ```json
 {
   "scores": [